dragonsploder/ChangeableBaseCalculator/README.md

 # Changeable Base Calculator
-A simple calculator for working with bases other then base 10.
+A simple calculator for working with bases other than base 10.

 ## Example